monicagiraldochica/bash_tutorial/docs/math.md

 0
 ```

-In the last example the result is zero because this syntax is used for integer numbers.
+In the last example, the result is zero because this syntax is used for integer numbers.
 So, if the result of the operation is not an integer, it will be rounded to the nearest integer.
-In the next section you will learn how to operate with non-integer numbers.
+In the next section you will learn [how to operate with non-integer numbers](#non-integer-calculations).

 ### Usage of `((++NUM))` and `((NUM++))`

 In order to increment the value of a variable by one, there are a couple of options.
-Some of these options will be very useful when doing iterations (which you will learn later on).
+Some of these options will be very useful when doing [iterations](./iteration.md) (which you will learn later on).

 #### `${NUM} + 1`